chrisgrieser/nvim-tinygit/README.md

 trigger visual-mode specific changes to the commands.

 ### Interactive staging
+- Interactive straging requires `telescope`.
+(PRs adding support for other pickers welcome.)
 - This command stages hunks, that is, *parts* of a file instead of the full file.
 It is roughly comparable to `git add -p`.
 - Use `<Space>` to (un)stage the hunk, `<CR>` to go to the hunk, or `<C-r` to reset the hunk (mappings customizable).
 Your regular `telescope` mappings also apply.